krr-up/clinguin-product-configuration/README.md

 ## weird bugs:
-- when booting up the app, the first argument of @concat() was systematically ignored. this didn't happen before and might not happen on other maschines (fixed this by adding an empty string infront)
+- when booting up the app, the first argument of @concat() was systematically ignored. this didn't happen before and might not happen on other machines (fixed this by adding an empty string infront)

+# ToDo:
+- the ui contains a custom version of '_clinguin_browsing', using an atom "recommendation".
+This should be removed for '_clinguin_browsing'.